The64thGamer/cheeseepedia/content/wiki/ptt-kooser-jasper-t-jowls-name-sign-1978.md

 ## Production

-Alongside the other nameplates featured at the store, we can assume it was produced in a batch at the Fantasy Forest Manufacturing Company between October through November 1978, if not it was most likely produced by Pizza Time Theatre Incorporated; due to the significance of the character, it was most likely the second produced nameplate for the location after {{< wiki-link "PTT Kooser Chuck E Cheese Name Sign (1978)" >}}
+Alongside the other nameplates featured at the store, we can assume it was produced in a batch at the Fantasy Forest Manufacturing Company between October through November 1978, if not it was most likely produced by Pizza Time Theatre Incorporated; due to the significance of the character, it was most likely the second produced nameplate for the location after {{< wiki-link "PTT Kooser Chuck E. Cheese Name Sign (1978)" >}}

 ## Usage